 North Carolina school nurses often function as a team without the benefit of a supervisor who is a Registered Nurse (RN).
+School nurses may be directly employed through the LEA or contracted through another agency.
 Percent of Nurse Employers that Provide an RN Supervisor